NOTE: Just for fun, I dug up this column I wrote for the Voice-Tribune before the 2012 Derby.

 Everyone remembers the winner’s name from his or her first Derby.
 Mine was Affirmed in 1978, and it’s amazing that I know I bought a beer in the infield for a dollar.
 I still have a poem I wrote about the experience for Mrs. Stapp’s English class at Iroquois High.
 There were plenty of creative schemes and near nudity to get alcohol onto the track.
 Churchill Downs was less corporate then, and the infield had less concrete.
 So it was more fun.

 I came by my interest in the race honestly.
-My dad was a pari-mutuel clerk who worked the $2 Place window back in a time whIMG_2053en if you wanted to place different types of bets, you went to different betting windows.
+My dad was a pari-mutuel clerk who worked the $2 Place window back in a time when if you wanted to place different types of bets, you went to different betting windows.
 The first time I stepped foot on Central Avenue was when my dad took me there to get his credentials.
 I was about 5.

 Dust Commander was the first Derby winner I remember.
 It was 1970.
 I used to spend hours reading the programs Dad brought home and eventually memorized all the Derby winners.
 I had the same ability to recall the names that Jack Conway famously boasted about during a political campaign.
 I’d ask friends to pick a year, looking at a Derby glass, and amaze them by coming up with the name, e.g. 1960 would be Venetian Way.